gvwilson/thirdbit/src/fiction/santas/index.md

 "That's twice they've shown up," she said to the second santa, who nodded before turning her gaze on Finner.

-Something that felt like a mild electric shock ran down his spine as her dark eyes locked with his.
 "And who's this?" she asked.

 Before anyone could answer there was another pair of thumps upstairs.